Konard/LinksPlatform/doc/articles/documenting_tutorial.md

 ## Introduction
 In this tutorial our team will try to plunge you into actions before reading theory if possible to prevent mood like\
 `I am reading these XML tags and cannot imagine how to use them`\
 You can skip any chapter if you think you have enough knowledge about it.
 Questions?
-Ask them on [Discord server](https://discord.gg/eEXJyjWv5e).
+Ask them on [out official Discord server](https://discord.gg/eEXJyjWv5e).

 ## The First Steps
 1. Get your own channel in [Discord](https://discord.gg/eEXJyjWv5e)